 - It aims to form links with other literary/arts groups.

-- Through literature and literature events, it aims to act as a pressure group against racism and the abuse of human rights worldwide.
+- Through literature and literature events, it aims to raise awareness about racism and the abuse of human rights worldwide.

 - It aims to develop dialogue through literature.